- | - | - | - | - |

 Although we can expect some fantastic playing aids in the near

 future, a note of caution is in order.
-Since the computer is intended to be
+Since the computer is intended

 the DM’s assistant, the interface between DM and computer must be

 become bored and leave.
-The computer must be fast, unobtrusive, and
+The computer must be FAST, unobtrusive, and

 completely subservient to the DM.